 The final thing you can do to look after your health is to look after your mind.
 This is arguably the most important health tip of all and one you should always be able to find time to do.
 Your lifestyle is busy, but that’s exactly why you need to find time during your day to simply breathe and switch off.
 Your routine is probably so hectic and cluttered because your mind is stressed and worn down.

-If you just take a couple of minutes here and there, either during or after work, to focus on your breathing and the feeling of your body in the present moment then you might find your mind returns to reality a little more serene and calm afterwards.
+If you just take a couple of minutes here and there, either during or after work, to focus on your breathing and the feeling of your body in the present moment then you might find your mind returns to reality a little more serene and calm afterward.
 You’ll feel emotionally better and more prepared to tackle the tasks of your busy day; it might become a little less busy in the process.